abap2UI5/docs/docs/development/messages.md

 #### Message Box

-If you want to ensure that the user acknowledges the message, you can display a message box that requires a manual close:
+If you want the user to acknowledge the message, you can display a message box that requires manual closure:

 ```abap
 METHOD z2ui5_if_app~main.